drivendataorg/zamba/docs/docs/configurations.md

 Model defaults are all provided in YAML configuration files <!-- TODO: add link to default config folder><!-->.
 All of the arguments that can be passed to a YAML file can also be passed to either `VideoLoaderConfig`, `PredictConfig`, or `TrainConfig` in Python.

 Say that we have videos saved in `example_vids` and the labels for those videos saved in `example_labels.csv`.
-The code below shows how to specify the default training configuration for the `time_distributed` model based on its YAML file <!-- TODO: add link to open source yaml><!-->:
+The code below shows how to specify the default training configuration for the `time_distributed` model based on its YAML file <!-- TODO: add link to open source yaml on github><!-->:

 ```python
 from zamba_algorithms.data.video import VideoLoaderConfig